invariantlabs-ai/docs/docs/explorer/index.md

 export INVARIANT_API_KEY=<your-api-key>
 ```

-## 2. Install the Invariant SDK
+## 3. Install the Invariant SDK

 Next, install the Invariant SDK in your Python environment, by running the following command.
-See [Installation](installation.md) for alternative methods using different package managers.
+See [Installation](Explorer_API/installation.md) for alternative methods using different package managers.

 ```bash
 pip install invariant-sdk
 ```

+> **Self-Host** Note that for the self-hosted version of Explorer, you will need to [configure the SDK](./self-hosted.md/#usage-and-access) to point to your custom endpoint.

-## 3. Prepare Your Traces and Upload
+## 4. Prepare Your Traces and Upload

 Now, you can start preparing your AI agent traces for upload.
 The Invariant SDK then provides a `Client` class that you can use to upload your traces in an Invariant-compatible format: